GaelTouquet/particle_flow_calibration/README.md

 See : [create_all_calibration.py](create_all_calibration.py), [example_KNNGF.py](example_KNNGF.py)

 ## To save or to import a calibration
-Because creating a calibration could be long, one it is done, you can save it in a binary file to use it later.
+Because creating a calibration could be long, once it is done, you can save it in a binary file to use it later.
 ### To save
 ```python
 calibration.saveCalib()